- What work is needed to finish the Clutha to Upper Waitaki Lines project (CUWLP)?

-Based on our experience so far, we consider most of the remaining CUWLP works will not require easements or other formal land access rights to be negotiated.
+Based on our experience so far, we believe most of the remaining CUWLP works will not require the negotiation of easements or other formal land access rights.
 We do however need to work with landowners to agree timing of the work to be as least disruptive as possible to their operations.

-Our experience to date, combined with our analysis of the needs of the future works, indicates extensive consenting will not be required, as most activities are covered by the National Environmental Standard for Electricity Transmission Activities (NESETA).
-The obtaining of such consents that are required would be undertaken once the project commences.
+The consenting process is well underway to enable the works to proceed; however, many activities are covered by the National Environmental Standard for Electricity Transmission Activities (NESETA), where consents are not required.
 At some locations, Heritage Approvals under the Heritage New Zealand Pouhere Taonga Act 2014, may also be required.